eduNEXT/eox-tagging/README.rst

 Usage
 ======

-See the `How to section <https://github.com/eduNEXT/eox-tagging/tree/master/docs/how_to>`_ for a detailed guidance on: Model, configurations and API usage.
+See the `How to section <https://github.com/eduNEXT/eox-tagging/tree/master/docs/how_to>`_ for detailed guidance on Model, configurations and API usage.

 Important notes:
 ----------------

-* All the comparison with string objects are case insensitive.
+* All the comparisons with string objects are case insensitive.
 * If a tag owner is not defined, then it is assumed to be the site.

 Examples